Magazines shaped our lives in the Sixties.

-As I grew up I started to read Teen and Seventeen in the early Sixties and knew the names of most of the models.
-I loved Colleen Corby and Terry Reno, the two most popular teen models, Diane Conlon, Babette Russell and many more that appeared regularly in the major publications.
+As I grew up, I read Teen and Seventeen in the early Sixties and knew the names of most of the models.
+I loved Colleen Corby and Terry Reno, the two most popular teen models, Diane Conlon, Babette Russell, and many more that appeared regularly in the major publications.
 Little did I know that I was going to grow up and enter the world of modeling myself.
 Having had that brief fairytale experience changed my life.

-As more and more European and Scandinavian models poured into New York the agencies lost some of the control they had over their models and could not stop some of them from making risky choices.
+As more and more European and Scandinavian models poured into New York, the agencies lost some control they had over their models and could not stop some of them from making risky choices.
 Eileen Ford preferred young models, still in their teens, who she could house in her own home and oversee their careers.

 A Ford model was like a prize athlete and had six-figure earning potential.
 The agency would take 20% of the models’ earnings.
-Each model was an expensive investment of the agencies time and resources.
-Eileen regularly went through the agencies rosters and trimmed what she called “dead wood”, the models who partied too much, had loose morals, were late or who did not maintain the agencies strict grooming standards.
+Each model was an expensive investment of the agency’s time and resources.
+Eileen regularly went through the rosters and trimmed what she called “dead wood<” models who partied too much, had loose morals, were late or who did not maintain the agency’s strict grooming standards.
 The article below shows how it was to be a model in the Sixties.

 Modeling was a viable career choice for a young woman and teenage girls in the Sixties.
-The top agencies were very reputable and models were treated as ladies.
+The top agencies were very reputable, and they treated models as ladies.
 They were cherished and looked after by avuncular photographers and caring agencies.
-Eileen Ford, who is remembered fondly by all her models was known as the Godmother.
-She fiercely protected her models from the advances of unsavory characters that preyed upon the thousands of girls coming to New York City in search of their dreams
+Eileen Ford, who is remembered fondly by all her models, was known as the Godmother.
+She fiercely protected her models from the advances of unsavory characters that preyed upon the thousands of girls coming to New York City in search of their dreams.